 That´s for people who want to hide away from the world for a few days.
 Also, it is quite a drive to get there.
 Especially because driving in Crete is all about sharp turns and mountain roads(not like a Masca road in Tenerife, but still it slows down your sightseeing plans significantly).
 I honestly did not expect the high mountains within the range of Cretan landscapes.
 However, driving around towards the less touristic areas is the only way you could get an authentic taste of the island.

-A Save Heaven: Yannis Retreat in Kato Zakros
+Finding a Save Heaven: Yannis Retreat in Kato Zakros

 Let me share with you more details of our stay.
 From the moment we arrived, the owners were very friendly and left us a welcome basket with local seasonal products.
 Yannis Retreat had around 6-7 houses, each one with a small kitchen(+fridge), bathroom, balcony-terrace.
-The territory was full of plants, fruit trees, hammocks and greek decorations.
+The territory was full of plants, fruit trees, hammocks, and greek decorations.

 A beach (with no sand though) was within 5 min walking distance.
 There were several very local restaurants on the coast: all of them had deckchairs.
 If ordering lunch in one of them, you´d be offered to use those for free all day long.
-Not to mention a lunch would hardly cost us more than 35-40 euros (for 2), including fresh fish (different every day, depending on what the fishermen brought), homemade wine, local fruits and salad… everything homemade and delicious.
+Not to mention a lunch would hardly cost us more than 35-40 euros (for 2), including fresh fish (different every day, depending on what the fishermen brought), homemade wine, local fruits, and salad… everything homemade and delicious.

 Crete has so many family-owned places with lovely hosts and budget-friendly prices.
 Although the most lonesome and romantic ones are normally far away from the main sites: you´ll need to set up your vacation priories from the very beginning!
 If your goal is sightseeing, a place like Yannis Retreat is too far away from everything!
-Keep in mind those montaneous roads I´ve already told you about!
+Keep in mind those mountainous roads I´ve already told you about!

 We stayed several days in the small village of Kato Zakros because we really wanted to see the less touristic side of Crete and several days near Heraklion to visit some of the sites.

-What to see in Crete?
+Places not to miss: What to see in Crete?